 Pan Fried Potatoes and Onions are a classic side dish that is perfect for any meal.
 They're simple to make, but they're always delicious.
 The crispy tender potatoes and caramelized onions are a match made in heaven, and they go well with just about anything from breakfast to dinner.

 I love to pan fry potatoes and onions!
 It's one of those simple yet incredibly satisfying dishes that always hits the spot.
 First of all, it's ridiculously easy to whip up a large skillet of these and requires basic ingredients you already have on hand.
 It's the kind of recipe that doesn't require any fancy techniques or complex steps, making it perfect for those lazy days when you just want something delicious without putting in too much effort.

 What I absolutely adore about skillet fried potatoes and onions is their versatility.
 You can enjoy them for breakfast, lunch, or dinner.
-They make an easy side dish for a hearty brunch, a tasty accompaniment to a juicy steak or pork chops, and even a filling meal on their own.
+They make an easy side dish for a hearty brunch, a tasty accompaniment to a juicy steak or thin cut air fryer pork chops, and even a filling meal on their own.
 It's a dish that never fails to bring warmth and comfort to the table.

 I grew up eating home fries or hash browns and in my college days often ordered them at NJ diners.
 But since then, I love to make this simple dish in my own kitchen.
 It's a perfect side dish that has become a family favorite.
 When you want comfort food, these are the best potatoes!

 - Potatoes – Use your favorite type of potatoes such as russet, Yukon gold, or red potatoes.
 Russet potatoes are starchy and will give you a fluffy interior, while red and Yukon gold potatoes have a slightly waxier texture.
 You can also make this with sweet potatoes.